University of Ulm: Research

+Within the German Universities Excellence Initiative it is home to the POLiS (Post Lithium Storage) Cluster of Excellency together with Karlsruhe and Gießen.

 Collaborative Research Centers

-Collaborative Research Centers (Sonderforschungsbereiche – SFBs) are interdisciplinary research concentrations at one or more universities, which can be funded for up to 12 years.
-The University of Ulm is a public institution.
-As a major, innovative, and forward-thinking employer in the Ulm region with over 1,800 employees, the University of Ulm University offers various facilities such as central Universitäsverwaltung, communication and information center, workshop and scientific animal research center at attractive occupations.
-The Collaborative Research Centers are reviewed by the German Research Foundation in a three-year rotation.
+Collaborative Research Centers (Sonderforschungsbereiche – SFBs) are interdisciplinary research projects at one or more universities, funded by the German Research Foundation for up to 12 years.
+They are reviewed by the German Research Foundation in a three-year rotation.
+Currently, the University of Ulm has two continued Collaborative Research Centers: SFB 1506 "Aging at Interfaces" and SFB/Transregio 234 "Light-driven Molecular Catalysts in Hierarchically Structured Materials – Synthesis and Mechanistic Studies".

 International exchange

 The University of Ulm currently holds 101 bilateral agreements with 79 partner universities in 19 European countries.
 During 2008, a total of 43 students from these partner universities studied in Ulm, while 54 students from Ulm studied abroad at European partner universities under the ERASMUS program.
 From overseas partners, 38 students came to study at the University of Ulm for a full year and 51 students from Ulm took part in our 27 overseas exchange programs.
 A particularly large number went to Canada and Australia as well as to the US.
 A large proportion of international students enroll in the two-year Master in Finance program that blends finance and mathematics.